-- A. Hydrologic (at all critical points within the development).

-- (1) Tributary drainage area delineated on the map.

-- (2) Times of concentration.

-- (3) Rainfall intensity.

-- (4) Runoff coefficients.

-- (5) Design flow and protection level.

-B. Hydraulic.

-- (1) The plan and profile of all drainage systems. - (2) Sizes and types of drainage improvements, including special structures, typical sections, easements, width and fencing. - (3) When required, supporting calculations for upstream and downstream channel capacities as they affect water surface levels and backwater within the development.
+- A. Hydrologic (at all critical points within the development). - (1) Tributary drainage area delineated on the map. - (2) Times of concentration. - (3) Rainfall intensity. - (4) Runoff coefficients. - (5) Design flow and protection level. - B. Hydraulic. - (1) The plan and profile of all drainage systems. - (2) Sizes and types of drainage improvements, including special structures, typical sections, easements, width and fencing. - (3) When required, supporting calculations for upstream and downstream channel capacities as they affect water surface levels and backwater within the

+- development.
 Such calculations shall be supported by such additional survey information as may be required to determine profile and cross section of the upstream and downstream channel reaches of the development under consideration. - (4) A development grading plan prepared to suitable contour intervals with grading details to indicate proposed street grades and elevations, building site elevations and surface elevations at critical points throughout the development (similar to the Federal Housing Administration type grading plan).

-§ 84-1516.
+§ 84-16.
 Construction plans.

 - A. The final construction plans for drainage disposal within the development shall conform to the provisions of these regulations, subsequent amendments thereto and any particular conditions as required by the Town Director of Engineering and Planning in approving the proposed plans and supporting data thereof.
-The construction plans for the drainage requirements shall be approved by the Town Director of Engineering and Planning prior to the construction of any drainage facilities within the development. - B. The plans shall bear the certification of a professional engineer as evidence of the professional responsibility for the drainage planning within the development.

-C. All drainage construction shall be subject to adequate inspection.
+The construction plans for the drainage requirements shall be approved by the Town Director of Engineering and Planning prior to the construction of any drainage facilities within the development. - B. The plans shall bear the certification of a professional engineer as evidence of the professional responsibility for the drainage planning within the development. - C. All drainage construction shall be subject to adequate inspection.
 Any field changes which affect the intent of these provisions shall have the prior approval of the Town Director of Engineering and Planning.

-§ 84-1617.
+§ 84-17.
 Ownership and maintenance of storm laterals.

-- A. The homeowner shall be responsible for any maintenance or repair of that portion of the storm lateral that he/she owns. - B. The portion that the homeowner is responsible for is from the house to the Town easement and/or any Town, county or New York State right-of-way. - C. The Town shall be responsible for the portion of storm lateral located from the storm sewer to the edge of the easement and/or right-of-way located on the homeowner's property. - D. In the event of a blocked storm lateral and the absence of an existing cleanout, the homeowner shall be required to have a cleanout installed prior to any repair work by the Town.
-The cleanout shall be located at the junction of the existing easement or Town right-of-way and the homeowner's property. - E. All repairs to any storm laterals in the Town of Henrietta must be made with PVC SDR-21.
+- A. The property owner shall be responsible for any maintenance or repair of that portion of the storm lateral that he/she owns. - B. The portion that the property owner is responsible for shall be any drainage infrastructure not otherwise located in a Town easement and/or any Town, county or New York State right-of-way, including drainage infrastructure located between any structure on private property and the right-of-way or easement. - C. In the event of a blocked storm lateral and the absence of an existing cleanout, the property owner shall be required to have a cleanout installed prior to any repair work by the Town.
+The cleanout shall be located at the junction of the existing easement or Town right-of-way and the homeowner's property. - D. All repairs to any storm laterals in the Town of Henrietta must be made with PVC SDR-21.